 The Library staff provides information literacy sessions to classes based on specific assignments.
 The goal of these sessions is to help students learn how to access library resources and how to apply them to their assignments.
-Information literacy sessions are scheduled by faculty and a lesson plan is developed cooperatively between the faculty member and the library instructor.
+Faculty schedules information literacy sessions, and a lesson plan is developed cooperatively between the faculty member and the library instructor.
 Students may also participate in an online library orientation using the LibGuide process below.
 A link to the LibGuides is available 24 hours a day via D2L and the Library webpage.